ErikHage/java-utility/README.md

 - Vectors
   - Representation of a vector, with x, y, and z magnitudes and a direction
 - Trig
+  - Some trigonometric functions for working with vectors
 - Probability